-The basics of water decarbonation, the removal of CO2 from water
+The basics of water decarbonation

-the removal of carbon dioxide (CO2).
+and the removal of carbon dioxide (CO2).
 The need to remove (CO2) is essential in most Aquaculture, Municipal, Industrial, and Food & Beverage Processes To understand you must familiarize yourself with Henry’s Law.

-in relationship to the gases partial pressure in the atmosphere.
+Henry's Law defines the method and proportional relationship between the amount of a gas in a solution in relation to the gas's partial pressure in the atmosphere.
 Often you will see and hear various terms like degasification, decarbonation, aeration, and even air stripping when discussing the removal of dissolved gases and other convertible elements from water.
 Understanding the impacts that Carbon Dioxide (CO2) can have on both equipment and aquatic life provides the basic reasons why the need to decarbonate water, exists.
-Carbon Dioxide (CO2) can exist naturally in the raw water supply or be the results of ph control and balance.
-In either case the the process called Decarbonation or Degasification provide the most cost effective and efficient manner to reduce or tally remove (CO2) from the water.
+Carbon Dioxide (CO2) can exist naturally in the raw water supply or be the result of ph control and balance.
+In either case, the process called Decarbonation or Degasification provides the most cost-effective and efficient manner to reduce or tally remove (CO2) from the water.
 In addition to Carbon Dioxide (CO2), water can contain a variety of other contaminants that may impact the removal efficiency of the Carbon Dioxide.
-A variety of elements as well as dissolved gases such as oxygen, nitrogen and carbon dioxide (CO2).
+A variety of elements as well as dissolved gases such as oxygen, nitrogen, and carbon dioxide (CO2).
 A full analytical review of the water chemistry is required to properly design and size the “Water Treatment” process.

 such as carbon dioxide (CO2) you must change the conditions of the vapor pressure surrounding the gas and allow the gas to be removed.
 There are many variables to consider when designing or calculating the “means and methods” of the removal of carbon dioxide (CO2).
 When I refer to the means and methods.
 I am referring to the design of a decarbonator and its components.
-The means equals the size and type (Hydraulic load) of the decarbonator and the “method” equals the additional variables such as cubic foot of air flow (CFM) and “Ratio” of the air to water to accomplish the proportional condition needed to remove the carbon dioxide (CO2).
+The means equals the size and type (Hydraulic load) of the decarbonator and the “method” equals the additional variables such as the cubic foot of airflow (CFM) and “Ratio” of the air to water to accomplish the proportional condition needed to remove the carbon dioxide (CO2).